Dabigatran for Mitral Stenosis Atrial Fibrillation

 Study Description

-Subjects enrolled in this study will be randomized into 2 groups in a 1:1 ratio, to receive either Dabigatran (150mg or 110mg according to creatinine clearance level, twice daily) or Warfarin (targeting in the international normalized ratio (INR) range 2-3) in an open-label design.
-Primary and secondary outcomes will be assessed, including ischemic stroke, systemic embolism, haemorrhagic stroke, intracranial haemorrhage, major bleeding and death.
-The estimated sample size is approximately 686 participants.
+After providing written informed consent, study participants from participating local centres will be randomized into 2 groups in a 1:1 ratio, to receive either Dabigatran (150mg or 110mg according to creatinine clearance level, twice daily) or Warfarin (targeting in the international normalized ratio (INR) range 2-3) in an open-label design.
+In a year of individual study period, vital signs, laboratory blood check and adverse events will be monitored, and primary and secondary outcomes will be assessed.
+The estimated sample size is approximately 370 participants.

-The results will contribute to the stroke prevention strategy for patients with mitral stenosis and may be immediately translatable to real clinical practice.
+The results will be an important contribution to the stroke prevention strategy for patients with MS and may be immediately translatable to real clinical practice.
 Ultimately, this study will provide the necessary evidence for establishing universal guidelines for this group of patients.

 Connect with a study center